katychuang/python-fashion-forecaster/Project Description.md

 FashionForecaster is a project that includes several dimensions:

-* It is a open source code project that we are building for the talk.
-We would be continuing the development into the foreseeable future.
-The PyCon conference would be a platform for us to present our ideas to the Python community.
+* It is a open source code project.

 * It is a community for those who are interested in Python and fashion.
 A quick search of python repositories show apps involving weather forecast or shopping tools.
 FashionForecaster is different in that it will be a display of fashion style trends.
 Will explain important of trends in the section below on fashion forecasting.